La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 La ruta de los Cenotes Puerto Morelos

-Just like the popular towns of Homun and Cuzamà in Yucatan, La Ruta de los cenotes in Puerto Morelos is another area where you can visit more cenotes in one day.
-Here is a list of the best Puerto Morelos cenotes along “la Ruta de los Cenotes.
+Just like the popular towns of Homun and Cuzamà in Yucatan, La Ruta de los Cenotes in Puerto Morelos is another area where you can visit more cenotes in one day.

 1. Las Mojarras

-They have also camping facilities, bathrooms, and changing rooms.
+They also have camping facilities, bathrooms, and changing rooms.
 It’s located at km 12.6

 la ruta de los cenotes - Puerto Morelos - Cancun - Boundless Roads